ngokhoa1202/cs-note/software-engineering/software-architecture/design-pattern/fundamentals/creational-pattern/Singleton pattern.md

 - Access to the Singleton instance via that global method.
 # Design
 - ==Restrict instance creation and access==:
-	- Singleton constructor must not be made public and only called when we do need to create a new instance (e.g: multithreaded programming).
+	- Singleton constructor must not be made public and only called when we do need to create a new instance (e.g: multi-threaded programming).
 	- Subclassing or inheritance is not allowed.
 	- Expose a method to access that Singleton instance.
 ## Eager singleton